Irvine High Net Worth Divorce Lawyer for Wealth & Property Division

 In many cases, the first step toward dividing a substantial community asset will be to obtain an accurate valuation.
 This can be a challenge in itself, as divorcing spouses will often disagree over appropriate valuations and will have differing motives for doing so.
 For example, a spouse who is seeking to secure sole ownership of a private residence may want a low valuation for purposes of their divorce, while the other spouse will want a high valuation in order to receive as much in exchange for the property as possible.
 There are various ways to resolve this issue (and the other issues that tend to come up with respect to distributing high-net-worth community estates), and our lawyers can help you thoroughly consider your options so that you can choose the best path forward.

-Speak with an Orange County High-Net-Worth Divorce Lawyer Today
+Speak with an Irvine High-Net-Worth Divorce Lawyer Today